eslint/eslint/docs/src/integrate/nodejs-api.md

             },
         },

-        // Test case for a custom exception thrown by the rule.
+        // Test case for a custom errors thrown by the rule.
         {
             code: 'for(const x of [1, 2, 3]) {}',
             error: {